-The LTL freight industry uses a freight classification system to distinguish goods in order to determine accurate pricing.
+The LTL freight industry uses a freight classification system to distinguish goods to determine accurate pricing.
 Find the correct freight class for your freight with our free freight class lookup tool.

 Freight classes are generated during our quoting process.
 Enter your shipment information below.